Dangerous Musings

 Any time the depreciation expense goes up, we know the lifetime depreciation has also gone up.
 To understand how much an asset depreciates, we take into account two factors: 1.
 Useful life which is an estimate of how long we expect the asset to last 2.
 Salvageable or Residual Value which is how much the asset will be worth after the end of its useful life

 The total amount the asset will depreciate is its original value - residual value.
+The net worth of the asset is called the Net Book Value (NBV) calculated by:

 To determine periodic depreciation, we use three methods:

-Method Name Calculation Example
+Method Name Example

-Straight Line Method Dep.
-Per Year = Dep.
-Base ÷ Useful Life Cost = $10
+Straight Line Method Cost = $10

 Residual Value = $1